ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 # HIGHLY AVAILABLE AND SCALABLE WEB APPLICATION

-We will build a highly available web application on two availability zones and will perform a stress test to scale from the desired to the maximum capacity.
+This project builds a highly available web application on two availability zones and will perform a stress test to scale the instances from the desired capacity to the maximum capacity.
 The following items are contained in this project.

 - Create your VPC (Subnets, NAT Gateway, AZs).
 - Launch web server instances, set up the security group, and execute user data